Trauma Helpline Number for Adolescents Near Dallas, Texas

 Effective Teen Trauma Management With BasePoint Academy

-We can help your teen and your family address and overcome mental health concerns with expert care and a safe environment.
-Call today to discover the treatment for long-term healing.
+We can help your teen and your family address and overcome mental health concerns with expert care in a safe environment.
+Call today to discover long-term healing.

-Adolescent and Teen Trauma and Mental Health Statistics and Info for Texas Residents
+Adolescent Trauma Statistics and Info for Texans

-Adolescent and Teen Trauma and Mental Health Statistics and Info for Texas Residents
+Adolescent Trauma Statistics and Info for Texans

 • Lower-income Texans experience significantly higher rates of Adverse Childhood Experiences (ACEs), with 17.1% reporting multiple traumatic experiences, compared to just 10.4% among those with household incomes exceeding $50,000.
 ACEs, which include events such as abuse, neglect, and household dysfunction, are closely linked to trauma and can have lasting effects on mental and physical health.